jessdriscoll/jessdriscoll.github.io/README.md

 # jessdriscoll.github.io
-This is my (former) website.
+This is my zine website.
 It is a constant work in progress.